© ×

 This romantic ballet has survived for almost two centuries not only because of its graceful, floating sylphs, moonlit glades and its picturesque, folkloric dances in James’ manor, but also because of its timeless themes: the relationship between humans and nature, the fascination that the supernatural exerts on us, and the dichotomy between our mundane earthly lives and the spiritual world.
 Martínez will examine some of these themes in his new piece.

 The choreography for La Sylphide is by August Bournonville, whose name is inextricably linked with that of the Royal Danish Ballet.
 Bournonville's 1836 version is considered one of the most definitive in the international ballet repertory.
-In Hamburg the ballet will be staged by Frank Andersen, former director of the Royal Danish Ballet and one of the world's leading Bournonville experts.
-At the invitation of Lloyd Riggins – himself a former Principal Dancer with the Royal Danish Ballet – Andersen will impart the unique style and charm of Bournonville's world-famous ballet to the dancers of the Hamburg Ballet.
+The production in Hamburg is being staged by Frank Andersen, former director of the Royal Danish Ballet, together with Eva Kloborg.
+Both are among the world's leading Bournonville specialists.
+At the invitation of Lloyd Riggins, himself a former principal dancer with the Royal Danish Ballet, Andersen and Kloborg will teach the dancers of the Hamburg Ballet the special style and charm of Bournonville's world-famous ballet.

 ROMANTIC EVOLUTION/S